open-sauced/maintainer-intro-course/Issues-and-Pull-Requests.md

 ### How to Triage Issues Labeled as Bug Fixes

+When triaging bug issues, you want to make time to reproduce the bug to understand the problem.
+If you cannot reproduce the bug, reach out to other team members to see if they can reproduce it.
+If you are a solo maintainer, reply to the issue's original poster to gain more information and context.

+Then, you need to define whether the bug is considered critical, medium, or small.

+#### Critical Bugs

+When an open issue contains a bug that is a major blocker and has affected the functionality of the whole application or website, you can consider it as high priority or critical.
+This kind of bug has to be fixed immediately.

-Some open issues will be critical bug fixes and should be seen as a high priority.
-In these situations, it is best to label these issues with a `bug`, `critical`, or `high-priority` label so the team knows to address them first.
+Labeling these issues with a `critical` or `high-priority` is best so the team knows they must address them first.
 Consider using the types of colors for the labels.
 Using bright red or orange label colors is a good choice because it indicates the level of seriousness and is easier to spot in a list of issues.

-For critical bug fixes, it is best to have core team members or regular contributors work on these issues to ensure that it is done well and in a timely manner.
-In these situations, consider using a label like `core team work` to indicate that this issue is only open for select members.
+For critical bug fixes, it is best to have core team members or regular contributors work on these issues to ensure that it is done well and promptly.
+You can use a label like `core team work` to indicate that this issue is only open for select members.

+#### Small to Medium Bugs

+A bug that is not affecting the functionality of your application is not considered critical.
+You can categorize bugs as medium-level when you can fix them after deploying an upcoming release.
+And those you may or may not include in the development are considered small bugs.

-For small bug fixes that aren't considered critical, you can open these issues up for anyone to work on.
+You can open these issues up for anyone to work on.
 Some of these issues might be small enough that it would be a good opportunity for a new contributor.
-In this situation, you should label the issue with a `good first issue` or `first timers only` label.
+In this situation, you should label the issue with a `good first issue` or `first timers only`.

-If you cannot reproduce the bug, then reach out to other team members to see if they can reproduce it on their end.
-If you are a solo maintainer, reply to the issue's original poster to gain more information and context.

 ### How to Triage Issues Labeled as Feature Requests